 COVID-19 Information: Read more

-Another cruise ship called the MS Westerdam who have infected passengers which led to denied access to five different countries, Taiwan, the Philippines, and Thailand among others.
-As of March 2nd, the total cases in Thailand are past forty.
-Another one bites the dust at Costa Fortuna has been denied access to docking their 2,000-capacity ship on Malaysian territory as it is said to have been filled with Italian tourists, according to 9 March 2020 update from Asean Briefing.
+A cruise ship called the MS Westerdam with infected passengers has been denied access to five different countries —Taiwan, the Philippines, and Thailand, among others.
+As of March 2nd, the total cases in Thailand are past 40.
+Another ship, Costa Fortuna, has been denied access to docking their 2,000-capacity ship on Malaysian territory as it is said to have been filled with Italian tourists, according to 9 March 2020 update from Asean Briefing.

 Stay updated with Thailand's happenings: